-Owen Benjamin is a San Francisco Bay Area-based bass player, composer, and songwriter.
+Owen Benjamin Clapp is an award-winning San Francisco Bay Area-based bass player, composer, and songwriter.

-His versatility on upright bass, electric bass, and keybass has given him the opportunity to work with a variety of artists across a range of genres, including Kenny Burrell, John Clayton, Gilbert Castellanos, Bruce Forman, Anderson Paak, Rozi Crane, India Carney, and George Watsky.
+His versatility on upright bass, electric bass, and keybass has given him the opportunity to work with a variety of artists across a range of genres, including hip-hop artists Anderson Paak, Dumbfoundead, and George Watsky, and GRAMMY award winning jazz musicians Kenny Burrell, John Clayton, and Ruslan Sirota.
+His recording credits include sessions for Sony Pictures, Lyft, and Ivy Hill Entertainment.

-Originally from a small town in Northern California, Owen grew up in a community supportive of aspiring musicians.
-In high school he was a member of the award-winning SF Jazz High School All-Star Big Band, and the California All-State Jazz Ensemble.
+Owen grew up in the San Geronimo Valley in Northern California, a small artistic community supportive of aspiring musicians.
+In high school he was a member of the award-winning SF Jazz High School All-Star Big Band and the California All-State Jazz Ensemble.
 He graduated from high school as a Bank of America Scholar in the 'Music' division.

-Owen studied music at UCLA on scholarship and graduated in 2013.
-During his time there, he was mentored by bassist John Clayton, and studied with Los Angeles Philharmonic bassists Christopher Hanulik and Peter Rofé.
+He studied music at UCLA on scholarship and graduated in 2013.
+During his time there, he was fortunate to be mentored by bassist John Clayton, and studied with Los Angeles Philharmonic bassists Christopher Hanulik and Peter Rofé.

-Since moving to Los Angeles in 2009, Owen has performed frequently at the blue whale, Walt Disney Concert Hall, and more, in addition to touring throughout North America, Europe, and Asia.
+After moving to Los Angeles in 2009, Owen began to perform frequently at the blue whale, as well as at Walt Disney Concert Hall, and other notable venues, in addition to touring throughout North America, Europe, and Asia.

-In 2015 he was among four bassists from around the world who were chosen to audition for the Thelonious Monk Institute at UCLA.
-More recently, he joined guitarist Bruce Forman's Western Swing group Cowbop.
+In 2015 he was among four bassists from around the world who were chosen to audition for the Thelonious Monk Institute graduate program at UCLA, and joined guitarist Bruce Forman's Western Swing group Cowbop.